 Not Much Fruit

 Ever since a fruitarian phase that lasted several months, fruit has not been high priority (although I did try loads of orange juice on the Ray Peat diet for some time, and it did not yield results).

-More than 5g per day of gelatin or collagen powder can cause gut problems in some people, as well as glutamate issues and sleep problems.
+More than 5g per day of gelatin or collagen powder can cause gut problems in some people, as well as glutamate issues and sleep problems — especially when hydrolyzed.

-A Variety Of Protein Sources
+Get A Variety

 Doing so could lead to slight imbalances in your amino acid profile over time.
 I rotate through the week with muscle meats, dairy protein, eggs, and a small amount of gelatin.

 6+ Years Of High Fat